sixem/ivfi-php/README.md

 # Configuration

-#### See [Configuration](docs/CONFIG.md) for a detailed overview over how this script can be customized.
+#### See [Configuration](https://sixem.github.io/eyy-indexer/) for a detailed overview over how this script can be customized.

 ## Additional features

 When building the Indexer, additional features can be enabled.
 These features are not bundled with the pre-built releases, and must be flagged as enabled prior to building the Indexer yourself (see below for how the building process is done).

-The reason why these features are not included in the default version, is because they may rely on larger libraries and other scripts, which I don't feel should be pushed into the vanilla version unless the user desires to do so themselves! :upside_down_face:
+The reason why these features are not included in the default version, is because they may rely on larger libraries and other scripts, which I don't feel should be pushed into the vanilla version unless the user desires to do so themselves!

-See [extras](/extras/) for a list over the features and how these can be implemented.
+See [Extra Features](https://sixem.github.io/eyy-indexer/#/extras) for a list over the features and how these can be implemented.

 # Building
 :grey_exclamation: **This has been tested to work with node 18.3**